The LoDico Family

 Soon after Ignazio passed away, his oldest daughter, Salvatrica died.
 She was just 32 years old and married to her second husband Romano Pianosi.

 1922 also marked the year my Uncle Jim (Vincenzo Luciano) went to high school and played on Mansfield High School's first football team.
 He was 16 years old.
-After high school Jim coached a little at the high school.
+In 1923, my uncle Jim was the only child of Ignazio & Francesca to graduate high school.
+He excelled at both baseball and football.

 My father grew up with the children of his brothers and sisters.
 His childhood friends included Roger C. Thayer and Tulio Picciandra.
 They fished at Fulton's Dam.
 They learned to swim in the Mansfield Bleachery pond.
 They would walk the railroad tracks from the chocolate factory up to the water as they could only swim on the north side of the tracks.
 On occasion, a freight train would be side-tracked and they would have to wait until it moved.
 This gave them time to examine the railcars for melons or other fruit shipments.
 There were times they would break into the cars if they couldn't get the fruit through the slats.
 These were the kids from north of Pleasant Street.
 Almost exclusively 1st generation Italian Americans.
 They were also known as the "Pee Wee Gang from Fuller Place".
 Guido "Pee Wee" Falotico gave the gang it's name.